 Wrist pain makes daily tasks difficult.
-From taking a shower, brushing your teeth, to typing on a keyboard, every minute there’s a reminder that something is wrong with your wrist.
+From taking a shower and brushing your teeth to typing on a keyboard, every minute there’s a reminder that something is wrong with your wrist.

 What is Intersection Syndrome?

-In addition to wrist pain, people with Intersection Syndrome may experience the following:
+In addition to wrist pain, people with intersection syndrome may experience the following symptoms:

 - Grinding sensation when moving the fingers